 Retired from City of San Antonio with Fiscal & Budget Operations.
 Reside in the City of San Antonio.
 Education: Bachelor of Arts & Science – Degree, Texas State University; Our Lady of the Lake University – Public Administration Degree.
 Served as former RECOSA Board Chair; Former Chair of National Association of Credit Union Chairman; Served as former Chair and Board member of Generations Federal Credit Union.

 Martha Guadiana Sepeda retired from the City of San Antonio in 2017 as the Acting City Attorney.
 She joined the city as First Assistant City Attorney in the Legal Department in 2003.
 Ms Sepeda’s 34 years of legal experiences included municipal work in 3 cities and federal criminal defense work and supervision in the Southern District of Texas.
 Ms Sepeda has a JD from the University of Texas and a BA from the University of Chicago.

-I currently serve as CEO of the Magik Theatre after having been Cultural Affairs Administrator from 2008-2014.
-I have a JD degree from California & practiced entertainment law from 1977-1981.
-I’ve been in the entertainment industry since that time holding executive level positions in San Antonio since moving here in 1985.
-Having worked closely with City Finance Department & responsible for drafting Department of Arts & Cultures annual budget & funding guidelines, I’m comfortable working on committees & interacting with City Executive staff.
+Currently serves as CEO of the Magik Theatre after having been Cultural Affairs Administrator from 2008-2014.
+Villani holds a JD degree from California & practiced entertainment law from 1977-1981.
+He worked closely with City Finance Department and was responsible for drafting Department of Arts & Cultures annual budget & funding guidelines.

 In 2004, retirees Gene, Eddie Garcia, Marge Jordan and Dixie Creed met with Human Resources staff regarding health benefits and TMRS.
 Recognizing the need to provide information and services, more retirees joined the group and established RECOSA.